 The 6th (unofficial) ‘D’ that Trev told us about was Dangers.
 Is there anything in your route that you should avoid?
 Obvious dangers like cliffs and sharp drop-offs or other areas to avoid such as privately owned land.

-Much like when using your full beams whilst driving, wearing a head torch in heavy fog can often worsen the visibility, which (believe it or not) can be counter intuitive.
+Much like your full beams when driving, wearing a head torch in heavy fog can often worsen the visibility.
 In a situation like that, Trev says the best thing to do is pull the torch down from your head to hang it from your neck.
-This has the same effect as dipping the beam in your car, it means the moisture in the air isn’t being reflected directly into your eyes, and opens up your field of vision.
-He also told us that using it down by your side as a hand torch is also just as effective, though makes it trickier to use the map at the same time.
+This has the same effect as dipping the beam in your car: it means the moisture in the air isn’t being reflected directly into your eyes, and opens up your field of vision.
+He also told us that using it down by your side as a hand torch is just as effective, though that makes it trickier to use the map at the same time.